What is a PGCE course?

 Entry requirements

-Entry requirements for a postgraduate teacher training course usually include an undergraduate degree or equivalent qualification.
+Entry requirements for a postgraduate teacher training course usually include a bachelor’s degree or equivalent qualification.

 You also need the following GCSEs at grade 4 (C) or above, or equivalent qualifications: